Journey into Imagination with Figment: 1999–2001: Journey into YOUR Imagination

-The ride began with guests going through the scanner and saying that the riders have no imagination.
-Then Channing decides to send riders through the numerous labs throughout the Institute including Sound, Illusion, Color, Gravity and Connections.
+The ride began with guests going through the scanner and being told that they had no imagination.
+Then Channing sends riders through the Institute's labs including Sound, Illusion, Color, Connections, and Gravity.
 In the first room, Sound, the room starts out in total silence and complete darkness.
 Slowly, one can hear the sounds of cricket chirping, distant city noises, and an approaching train that comes closer and closer until it seems to pass over the audience's heads.
 In the second room, Illusion, there is a fish swimming in and out of its tank and an empty cage with a butterfly that seems to materialize as riders go by.
 In the third room, the Color lab, there are sounds of jungle animals and cities that cause two large light screens to change colors matching the sounds.
-In the next room, Connections lab, the room is covered with numerous stars that soon form into constellations.
+In the next room, Connections, the room is covered with numerous stars that soon form into constellations.
 Finally, in the Gravity lab, the riders enter an upside down house.
 For the finale, riders go through the Scanner again and find that their minds have been supercharged with ideas.
 The machine then "explodes" and the audience see a light show.

 Reception to Journey into YOUR Imagination was largely negative from guests and critics.
-Figment's appearances in the experience were reduced to cameos in the queue movies, a constellation in the connection lab and at the end of the ride, where he is only heard, but is shooed off by Channing.
+Figment's appearances in the experience were reduced to cameos in the queue movies, a constellation in the connection lab and at the end of the ride, where he is heard but is shooed off by Channing.
 Fans were mainly upset that the Dreamfinder, a popular character from the original ride, was not present in this version.
 Additionally, the ride path was drastically shortened due to budgetary issues.
-Because of this, the attraction closed on October 8, 2001 and again, went through another renovation.
+Because of this, the attraction closed on October 8, 2001, and went through another renovation.

 2002–present: Journey into Imagination with Figment

 The overwhelmingly negative response to Journey into YOUR Imagination led to the ride being shut down and renovated once again after only 2 years.
 The attraction opened for its third and current iteration on June 2, 2002, as Journey into Imagination with Figment.
-Figment returned with a larger role, appearing in every show scene and the classic song "One Little Spark" also returned with new verses, but the Dreamfinder was still absent.
+Figment returned with a larger role, appearing in every show scene; the classic song "One Little Spark" also returned with new verses, but the Dreamfinder was still absent.

 This time, the Institute has five labs based on the five human senses: Sound, Sight, Smell, Touch, and Taste.
 Dr. Nigel Channing of the Imagination Institute (Eric Idle, from the previous incarnation) invites guests to the Institute's open house.
 Figment (voiced by Dave Goelz) tags along, much to Channing's dismay, and causes mischief along the way.